Monday, 25 June 2012

 This proved to be my only visit to the old Champion Hill, and I’m so glad I made the effort.
 I was a student at the time in Boreham Wood and I would get to occasional matches when money and enthusiasm allowed.
 This was one ground I was determined not to miss out on.

 I’m not sure why I didn’t go into the clubhouse which was built into the back of the stand, but I wish I had after speaking to pals in later years who’d used the snooker rooms in there.
-I went insidand got chatting to a Hamlet fan who had previously lived fairly locally but had moved to Andover in Hampshire.
-We chatted a lot through the afternoon.
+I went insidand chatted with a Hamlet fan who had previously lived fairly locally but had moved to Andover in Hampshire.
+We talked a lot through the afternoon.

-It really was the best non league ground I think I ever went to in terms of character.
-A memory of the afternoon was graffiti on the back of an advertising hording which faced the crowd down the side, proclaiming "Enfield are Wankers"!
+It really was the best non-league ground I think I ever went to in terms of character.
+A memory of the afternoon was graffiti on the back of an advertising hoarding which faced the crowd down the side, proclaiming "Enfield are Wankers"!

 Little did I know that over thirty years later I'd be a London resident and regular Hendon home and away fan.
 The Dons goals of this occasion were scored by Steve Wilkins and substitute Gary Allen.